srijan-sunai/foodmandu-scraper/README.md

 ### OR

-- Copy `index.js` and Paste it to your Script runner
+- Copy the content of `index.js` and Paste it to your Script runner